VishalJ99/kidney-report-generator/context.md

 # Kidney Biopsy Report Generator - Codebase Context

 ## Project Overview
 A web application that converts medical shorthand notation into standardized kidney biopsy reports for pathologists.
-Reduces report writing time by 50%+ through intelligent autocomplete and template generation.
+Operates as an "augmented typing" interface where users type naturally and certain shorthand codes automatically expand to full medical phrases.

 ## Architecture